DS-15-Project-1/co2-Sequestration-project/co2-sec-data-extraction-container/README.md

 # Co2 Sequestration Seismic Data_Extraction

-This project will
 This project aims to facilitate the extraction, processing, and analysis of CO2 sequestration data.
-It provides tools to manage large datasets and offers a streamlined workflow for data scientists and engineers working in carbon capture and storage.
+It provides tools to manage large datasets and offers a streamlined workflow for the task.

 ## Setup